-This medical term describes when a person cannot see distant objects clearly without the need for a corrective minus lens.
-The traditional view is that light entering the eye from the distance is focussed too early and so the image is blurred.
+Commonly referred to as ‘short sighted’ or ‘near sighted’, myopia is the medical term given for when a person cannot see distant objects clearly.
+It is thought that the light entering the eye from a distance is focussed too early, and so the image is blurred.

 Children with myopia may have difficulty seeing the board at the front of the classroom, while adults may notice that they are unable to read street signs.

 Try out the Myopia Vision Simulator Tool to see how myopia affects a child’s ability to participate at school!

 Myopia has traditionally been treated with the wearing of prescription lenses – whether glasses or contacts – to help compensate for distance blur.
 However, as vision tends to worsen over time, frequent prescription updates are required.